 These filters allow you to easily search for and find specific emails.
 Before my Outlook epiphany, I would enter keywords in the search box and wade through a sea of irrelevant emails before finding what I wanted.
 If you’re searching your inbox, click the “From” icon and type the name of the person the email is from.
 As you type, Outlook drains the sea until it becomes a small river of emails from one person.
-Next, in the search box, place your cursor outside the “From” filter’s parenthesis with the aforementioned name inside and start typing a keyword unique to the email of interest.
-Outlook now drains the small river until a little creek of specific emails from one person remains.
-If your keyword is completely unique, you’ll be staring at one lone little fish flopping about.
-You caught it!
+Next, in the search box, place your cursor next to the “From” name and start typing a keyword unique to the email of interest.
+Outlook now drains the small river until a little creek of specific emails remain.
+If your keyword is completely unique, you’ll be staring at one lone little fish.
 Feel free to add Outlook Angler to your resume.

 If you’re searching in the “Sent” folder, it’s the same process, except click the “To” filter and type the name of the person for whom you sent a particular email.